vectrlab/stats-advanced-syllabus/README.md

-# capstone-syllabus
+# stats-advanced-syllabus
- Syllabus for Senior Capstone Course
+ Syllabus for Advanced Statistics